Margays/ansible-proxmox/README.md

-# Ansible Collection - kubesmith.proxmox
+# Ansible Collection - margays.proxmox

 Documentation for the collection.